-You can follow the progress of our campaign right here on this website.
-Right now, as we report below, we have a team of enthusiastic volunteers watching the Kuriri that have come here for summer so we can work out how and where to catch them In late February we’ll report on how our team of experts gets on with the tricky business of catching enough birds to fit them with transmitters.
+In December 2018 we will have a team of enthusiastic volunteers watching the Kuriri that have come here for summer so we can work out how and where to catch them.
+In late February 2019 we’ll report on how our team of experts gets on with the tricky business of catching enough birds to fit them with transmitters.
 And from late March-early April the information we get from the satellite tags on their 15,000km journey to their secret home in the Arctic will be plotted on this map so you can share with us the excitement of discovering where they stopover en route – maybe Japan – and where they nest – will they turn out to be Russians or Americans?

 Later, if the satellite tags’ batteries last long enough, we’ll report on the route they take on the return flight to New Zealand.
 It’s possible they may even fly here direct, 11,000km, which would be a remarkable feat for birds about the same size as a stocky Blackbird.